Can You Drink Wine if You Have Fatty Liver (NAFLD)? Risks & Safer Alternatives

 Make the right choices and enjoy the right things!
 There are so many other things that you can do in order to be happy and feel good.

-I have been diagnosed with a fatty liver back in 2014 and I have reversed it since.
+I was diagnosed with a fatty liver back in 2014, and I have reversed it since.
 But from the moment I was diagnosed until today, I never touched alcohol.
-And I never plan to ever touch it again.
+And I never plan to ever drink again.

-Sure, it was a bit of an exaggeration but nobody spends their days sniffing bottles anyway.
+Sure, it was a bit of an exaggeration, but one that really hit home.

 It was tough for me – especially early on – but a lot easier than giving up sugar or fried foods, to be honest.